DFE-Digital/register-trainee-teachers/app/views/pages/accessibility.md

 ## Feedback and contact information

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:

-  - email <a class="govuk-link" href="mailto:becomingateacher@digital.education.gov.uk?subject=Accessibility%20issues">becomingateacher@digital.education.gov.uk</a>
+If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, please email <a class="govuk-link" href="mailto:becomingateacher@digital.education.gov.uk?subject=Accessibility%20issues">becomingateacher@digital.education.gov.uk</a>.
 We’ll consider your request and get back to you in 5 days.

 ## Reporting accessibility problems with Register trainee teachers